davegutz/myStateOfCharge/SOC_Photon/README.md

   The saturation logic is a feedback loop that can overflow and/or go unstable.
 To break the loop, set cutback_gain to 0 in retained.h for a re-compile.
 When comfortable with settings, reset it to 1.

+### Problem:  The model is stuck at soc_m = 0 and ib=0 when asking for ib>0

+  The de-saturation logic is super-stupid.
+Just set charge manually > 0 to unfreeze model, e.g. m.001.
+This problem applies to modeling mode only.

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge

 ## To get debug data